terrydhariwal/terrydhariwal.github.io/_posts/2015-09-20-what-is-nosql.md

 * Graph
 * Full text search

-I <del>have explained</del> will explain each style of noSQL database in another blog.
+I will explain each style of noSQL database in another blog.

 ## common noSQL characteristics
 The following are common characteristics that noSQL databases strive for.
 Note not all noSQL databases exhibit all of these characteristics: